yahoo/elide-doc/pages/guide/12-audit.md

 <logger name="com.yahoo.elide.Elide" level="DEBUG" />
 ```

-This is particularly helpful to understand what permissions in a complex permission rule have passed, failed, and or were not evaluated.
+This is particularly helpful to understand what permissions in a complex permission rule have passed, failed, or were not evaluated.
 For example, the following indicates that
 _'User is Admin'_ permission rule failed:

 ```